vuejs/awesome-vue/README.md

 - [**Vue(2.0) + Node.js: A blog**](https://github.com/FatDong1/vue-blog) by @FatDong1
 - [vue-todo-list](https://github.com/alexander-elgin/vue-todo-list) ToDo List sample app based on Vue + Vuex + Vuetify + Vee-Validate
 - [Vue.js and Ionic v4 examples](https://github.com/ModusCreateOrg/ionic-vue-examples/) - A set of examples of how to use Ionic v4 with Vue.js
+- [TO](https://github.com/snturk/to) A social media app that allows you post just texts.

 ### Books